-WASHINGTON (AP) — Prospects for comprehensive immigration legislation this year have grown murkier despite another push by President Barack Obama and a campaign by a coalition of business, religious and law enforcement groups to overhaul the decades-old system.
+WASHINGTON (AP) — Prospects for comprehensive immigration legislation this year grew murkier on the eve of an all-out push by a coalition of business, religious and law enforcement groups to convince the Republican-led House of Representatives to overhaul the decades-old system.

-After Obama won about 70 percent of the Hispanic vote in his re-election last year, some Republican in the Senate had a different reaction than their House colleagues, expressing concern that the party's opposition to immigration reform could hurt future election prospects by alienating the rapidly growing Latino voting bloc.
+The senate bill's passage came months after President Barack Obama won about 70 percent of the Hispanic vote in the November 2012 presidential election.
+Some Republican senators expressed concern that the party's opposition to immigration reform could hurt future state-wide and national election prospects by alienating the rapidly growing Latino voting bloc.

 Obama on Monday reiterated his call for Congress to complete action on an immigration overhaul before the end of the year.
 He said that represented the only way to end the record deportations of immigrants undertaken by his administration, actions he has tried to curtail by allowing young people who immigrated illegally with their parents into the United States — so-called Dreamers — to remain in the country under certain conditions.